lasyapan/Third_Eye/README.md

 - IR Body temp sensor
 - SIM900 GSM Module

-As for the website, you can configure your device to send updates in this form:
+As for the website, you can configure your device to send updates to the website in this form:

 ``` https://ntl-2022.herokuapp.com/update/APIKEY=694201a/PULSE=<value>/TEMP=<value>/MQ135=<value>/MQ9=<value>/LOC=<value> ```
 - `LOC` should be in the form of `<lat>,<long>`